 Identify a problem

-But, if you don’t already know, you can uncover unsolved problems by searching social group forums on the internet and even researching keywords related to your market on Google and analysing market segmentations.
+But if you don’t already know, you can uncover unsolved problems by searching social group forums on the internet.
+Even researching keywords related to your market on Google and analysing market segmentations.

 Assess your knowledge

 You already have a market and you have discovered a problem, but with what property can you propose a solution?
 To be a specialist in a niche market, you need to master that branch of business thoroughly .

 If you’re not the most knowledgeable person in a conversation on the subject, you study until you are.
 Another important point is live what you speak.
 Try your solution in your day to day life and be your own success story.

 To create a successful vegan food brand, knowing the definition of veganism is not enough.
 You need to understand and embrace the entire discussion.
 About animal rights to get an honest conversation with yourself, and convince them that you have the best solution.